Reloading magic with Grunt and livereload

 Next, we're going to set up livereload, which means to things:

-• have the connect plugin insert a little piece of Javascript in the pages it serves so the browser gets notified when it needs to reload
+plugin insert a little piece of Javascript in the pages it serves so the browser gets notified when it needs to reload - start the livereload server when we serve our project and configure the port it runs on

-If you have a look at your page after you use grunt server again (don't forget to kill the one your started previously), you'll notice two new <script> tags at the bottom of the <body>.
-Livereload is ready!
+again (don't forget to kill the one your started previously), you'll notice two new <script>

 Reloading when the file changes

-Now we have livereload ready to refresh our page, all that's left is to configure the regarde task to trigger it when file changes:
+Now we have livereload ready to refresh our page, all that's left is to configure the regarde

-We're now all set up!
-Start the grunt server task, edit the index.html file and you'll see you're browser refreshing automatically, magic! (well, we all know magic is just about good tricks :)).
+file and you'll see you're browser refreshing automatically, magic! (well, we all know magic is just about good tricks :)).

 It also work wonders to serve the page running your QUnit/Mocha/whatever tests.
 Automatic testing every time you change your code!
 Note that you could also use grunt plugins to run your tests, but I prefer having the browser's developer tools at hand when developing.